 It’s an email no Google Ads user ever wants to receive: the dreaded “your account has been suspended” alert message.

-It’s understandable to, well, freak out a little bit if your Google Ads account has been suspended, particularly if the reason for the suspension is a violation you weren’t aware you’d committed.
+It’s understandable to, well, freak out a little bit if you have Google Ads account suspended, particularly if the reason for the suspension is a violation you weren’t aware you’d committed.
 Quite simply, your Google ad campaigns may play a major role in your business’ success.
 Your own finances may therefore be in jeopardy if your account is suspended.

-Although the primary focus of this guide will be on the steps you can take to remedy the problem if your Google Ads account has been suspended, naturally, your main goal is likely to prevent your account from being suspended in the first place.
-To minimize the chances that your Google Ads account will ever be suspended for any reason, carefully review Google’s applicable ad policies and Terms & Conditions.
+Although the primary focus of this guide will be on the steps you can take to remedy the problem if you have a Google Ads account suspended, naturally, your main goal is likely to prevent your account from being suspended in the first place.
+To minimize the chances that your Google’s Ads accounts will ever be suspended for any reason, carefully review Google’s applicable ad policies and Terms & Conditions.
 Also, remember that Google routinely updates certain policies, and you may want to regularly check them for any changes that may have been recently made.

 Reviewing the relevant policies can also potentially help you determine the root of the issue if your account has been suspended but you’re not entirely certain why.
 While the email Google sends informing you that your account has been suspended will typically cite the reason, sometimes, it’s still not precisely clear how Google justified suspending your account.
 The reasons Google’s email may provide when explaining why your account was suspended are based on generic error codes (typically produced by artificial intelligence and machine learning engines) that may not be specific enough for you to thoroughly understand the nature of the issue.

 Be aware that it’s possible your account was suspended through no fault of your own.
 For instance, someone could have hacked your account or site.
 If after doing so, they engaged in any behavior that violates Google’s ad policies, you may be the one paying the price.